 How many times can you take the PSAT?

-You can take the exam in 10th and 11th grade.
-Your junior year scores count towards National Merit qualifications, and for many schools you are forced to take it your junior year.
-Most people don't take it their sophomore year, so it's up to you whether you want to see what it's like or if you'd rather use books to study.
+You can take the PSAT NMSQT exam in the 10th and 11th grade.
+Your junior year scores count towards National Merit qualifications, and for many schools, you are forced to take it your junior year.
+Most people don’t take it their sophomore year, so it’s up to you whether you want to see what it’s like or if you’d rather use books to study.

 How many hours should you study for the PSAT?

-Depending on how well you already know the material anywhere between 2-20 hours should be enough.
+Depending on how well you already know the material, you should study anywhere between 2-20 hours should be enough.

-If you have to learn new material that number can increase greatly, but if you're just reviewing then about 10 hours should be fine.
+If you have to learn new material, the hours you spend studying will increase greatly, but if you’re just reviewing material you already know, about 10 hours should be fine.

-We hope this helps make a decision with which book you should buy for your upcoming PSAT exam.
+We hope this article has helped you make a decision about which book you should buy for your upcoming PSAT exam.